JuPlutonic/adcompanystarter-bot/README.md

-Bot for running company on Target
+Bot for running company on Target (TODO: google, wapstart, fb)